mdekstrand/cs533-web/resources/software.md

 We don't need all of Anaconda.
 If you want to save disk space, [Miniconda][] is a much smaller distribution that just contains Python and the Conda package manager, so you can install the packages you need yourself.
-[Miniforge][] is an equivalent community-maintained distribution that has support for more hardware platforms (including Linux and Mac on ARM-based chips).

 [miniconda]: https://docs.conda.io/en/latest/miniconda.html
 [miniforge]: https://github.com/conda-forge/miniforge

 1. [Download the installer][miniconda] for your platform and run it.
-On M1 Macs and ARM-based Linux, get the appropriate installer from [miniforge][].

 2. Install the base packages we will need:

         conda install -c conda-forge pandas scipy scikit-learn notebook ipython \
-            seaborn statsmodels
+            seaborn statsmodels plotnine

 ## Installing Additional Packages